 When you are in the lust stage of a relationship, you’ll probably spend more time enjoying sex rather than spending time investing in a deeply emotional conversation.
 But the difference between love vs lust becomes apparent when you compare this with love.

 As time moves on, however, and as you start to fall in love, you’ll begin to find that you spend as much time learning about each other and discussing your emotional commitment toward each other.

-4. Love vs Lust – Future commitment
+4. Future commitment

+In the lustful stage of your relationship, you may not have any immediate desire for commitment.
 But when you reach the love stage, you’ll be invested and committed emotionally and physically.

-If you are in love you will be friends too.
+If you are in a stage of lust, you may be lovers, but you may not necessarily be friends.
+However, if you are in love, you will be friends too.
 You probably won’t stop thinking about your partner and will want to know as much as you can about them.

-By now the difference between love versus lust would be clear to you.
+By now, the difference between love versus lust would be clear to you.
 Now you can make out where your relationship actually stands.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.